 This includes making it possible to take decisions on important infrastructure such as heat networks at an early stage.
 It also includes looking at a particular region and identifying the potential for developing renewable energies that can be fed into the heat network.
 In addition, the use of municipal heat plans needs to become standard practice, so as to make it easier for municipal stakeholders to take decisions.
 As far as the industrial sector is concerned, barriers to flexibility that prevent companies from receiving price signals need to be eliminated.
 At the same time, it should be ensured that companies can use flexibility options such as power-to-heat.
 In addition, further analysis needs to be conducted into the role that CHP used by private households and small site networks can play as part of an efficient overall strategy for the heat sector.

 The documents providing information on the relevant sessions can be found on the .
 The paper setting out the results for Trend 7 can be found .
 It is also based on the preliminary analysis of the Fraunhofer Institute for Systems and Innovation Research ISI on the long-term role of CHP, which can be found .

-The Act on Combined Heat and Power Generation (CHP Act)
+The Combined Heat and Power Act (CHP Act)